 In 2010 Stepansky launched Keynote Books to publish and distribute his stirring memoir of his father, William Stepansky, M.D., a remarkable GP of the postwar generation, and other general-interest works in medicine and society.
 The Last Family Doctor: Remembering My Father’s Medicine (Keynote, 2011) has been praised as a “perfect recapturing of an earlier era in medicine” (Howard Rabinowitz, M.D., Jefferson Medical College) and “a unique and compelling account of mid-twentieth century American medical practice” (Howard Kushner, Ph.D., Emory University).
 William Stepansky, M.D., indelibly captured in his son’s portrait, has been deemed “the doctor we all deserve” (Daniel Carlat, M.D., The Carlat Psychiatry Report) and, for young physicians, “a model for behavior” (Howard Spiro, M.D., Yale Journal for Humanities in Medicine).
 Keynote has since published the expanded second edition of David Newman’s Talking with Doctors (Keynote, 2011) and Elaine Siegel’s memoir of her childhood, Chaos Unbound: A Jewish Childhood in Nazi Berlin (Keynote, 2013).

-The scholarly outgrowth of Stepansky’s thinking about the history of primary care medicine, especially the evolution of the doctor-patient relationship in relation to procedure, touch, and technology, is In the Hands of Doctors: Touch and Trust in Medical Care, released by Praeger Publishers in May, 2016.
+The scholarly outgrowth of Stepansky’s thinking about the history of primary care medicine, especially the evolution of the doctor-patient relationship in relation to procedure, touch, and technology, is In the Hands of Doctors: Touch and Trust in Medical Care, winner of the 2017 Independent Publisher Book Awards Bronze Medal.
 It has been hailed by the historian Rosemary Stevens as “an engaging, richly documented, brilliant critique of the bond between doctor and patient, ranging from classical times through the present” and “a superb introduction to the role of the doctor in a continuing historical context.”